GRVYDEV/Project-Lightspeed/README.md

 After restarting OBS you should be able to see your service in the OBS settings pane (Special Thanks to [Glimesh](https://github.com/Glimesh) for these instructions)

+### Stream Key
+By default the stream key is `123456789-aBcDeFgHiJkLmNoPqRsTuVwXyZ123456` This can be changed by editing line 248 in `src/connection.rs` in the Lighspeed Ingest project.
+In the future I will develop a system that makes it easier to reset and manage your stream key
 <!-- ROADMAP -->

 ## Roadmap